intel/nauta/docs/installation-and-configuration/System_Software_Components_Requisites/SSCR.md

 # Nauta System Software Components

-Nauta relies on several external software components, listed in the table below.
-These components are included in Nauta, and are installed automatically as part of the Nauta installation process.
+Nauta relies on the external software components listed in the table below.
+Links to each of the component's descriptions are included should you need detailed information.
+These components are included in Nauta, and are  automatically installed as part of the Nauta installation process.

 ## List of External Software Components